 - Express as a percentage: 0.10 × 100 = 10% per annum

-The fifth root step (raising to the power 0.2) is where most manual calculations go wrong.
+The fifth-root step (raising to the power 0.2) is where most manual calculations fall apart.
 Use the ^ operator in a spreadsheet or the exponent key on a scientific calculator.
-The CAGR Calculator handles this instantly with any beginning value, ending value, and time period you enter.
+The CAGR Calculator handles it instantly for any beginning value, ending value, and time period you enter.

 Derivation of the formula

-The compounding formula is: EV = BV × (1 + r)^n, where r is the annual rate.
-Solving for r:
+The compounding formula is EV = BV × (1 + r)^n, where r is the annual rate.
+Solve for r:

 - EV/BV = (1 + r)^n